Giving your online competition sleepless nights since 1996

 V – Validation

-All Point and Stare projects go through stringent tests to ensure W3C validation specification compliance.
+All Point and Stare projects go through stringent tests to ensure W3C validation specification compliance where necessary and relevant.

 X – XHTML